luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

 Q: if on medical hold should auto sync to available future or not visable? no a critical decision but what is more common?

 Recommendation: Add a useUnsavedChanges hook and warn on navigation (not on reload, since reload resets everything anyway).
 This is a common UX pattern for forms.

+also I just realized that if we try to update an animal in the edit animal form and they are in a group we need to somehow enforce that we are not breaking the rule that all animals in a group foste visibility matches. the best was to do this is proably if animal is in group. and visiability is changed Alert (<animal_name> is in group: <group_name>, all animals in a group must have the same viability. button: change all animals in group to (selected visability) button: cancel

+The group details needs to show visability on foster needed page

+Lets show the name and not email addres of however is logged in